WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

 ### Compare document against other class(es)
 1. __Tool Tip:__
-   Comparing the proportion of each word in a document in one class to that in another class as a whole.
-Example: Having two books, find Top Words in every chapter from one of the books comparing to the other book.
+   Comparing the proportion of each token in a document in one class to that in another class as a whole.
+Example: With two books (two classes), find topwords in every chapter (document) from one of the books compared to the entire other book (class).
 2. __Tool Tip Extended:__
    Only an option when documents are put into classes.
 3. __Example:__